quantsbin/Quantsbin/README.md

 Refer to our [Tutorial](http://www.quantsbin.com/introduction-to-option-pricing-using-python-library-quantsbin/) page

 ## Note
-For Quantsbin 1.0.2 testing and documentation are still WIP.
+For Quantsbin 1.0.3 documentation are still WIP.